sagnikghosal007/DN4_SAGNIK/Week2PLSQL/README.md

 - to update and  applying an interest rate of 1% to the current balance.
 - to add a bonus percentage passed as a parameter
 - to check that the source account has sufficient balance before making the transfer

-- Based on the sample data given , the expected output will be :
+   Based on the sample data given , the expected output will be :

-  Scenario 1 : Monthly interest processed for all Savings accounts.
+  -Scenario 1 : Monthly interest processed for all Savings accounts.
-  Scenario 2 : Salaries updated with bonus for department: IT Scenario 3 : Transferred 300 from Account 1 to Account 2
+  -Scenario 2 : Salaries updated with bonus for department: IT -Scenario 3 : Transferred 300 from Account 1 to Account 2